How a Trump presidency could lead to a purge at the Pentagon

 Career civil servants at the Pentagon could be subjected to loyalty tests, current and former officials say.
 Trump allies have publicly embraced using executive orders and rule changes to replace thousands of civil servants with conservative allies.

-A senior US defense official, speaking on condition of anonymity, told Reuters there was increasing concern within the Pentagon that Trump would purge career civilian employees from the department.
+A senior US defence official, speaking on condition of anonymity, told Reuters there was increasing concern within the Pentagon that Trump would purge career civilian employees from the department.

 "I'm deeply concerned about their ranks," the official said, adding that several colleagues had expressed concern about the future of their jobs.

-Career civil servants are among the nearly 950,000 non-uniformed employees who work within the US military and in many cases have years of specialized experience.
+Career civil servants are among the nearly 950,000 non-uniformed employees who work within the US military and in many cases have years of specialised experience.

 Trump vowed during the campaign to give himself the power to gut the federal workforce across the government.